Introduction to Buy-to-Let Mortgages for First-Time Landlords

 Getting a buy-to-let mortgage as a first-time buyer

-Buy-to-let mortgages can be tricky for first-time landlords to secure, especially if they do not already have an existing residential mortgage.
+Buy-to-Let mortgages can be tricky for first-time landlords to secure, especially if they do not already have an existing residential mortgage.

 First-time landlords must ensure that they are able to meet all the requirements given by lenders before making an application.
 They should consider all the costs involved, regulations which could affect them, and affordability both initially, and in the long-term.

-Lenders need to have confidence that a landlord will be able to repay the buy-to-let mortgage and will be able to cope with the day-to-day pressures of being a landlord.
+Lenders need to have confidence that a landlord will be able to repay the Buy-to-Let mortgage and will be able to cope with the day-to-day pressures of being a landlord.